moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 When users connect via SFTP they are restricted to their `<username>` home directory.
 Attempts to access directories outside this path (for example, the root `/`, `mojap-ingestion-<environment>-landing` or another `<username>`) will result in permission errors.

-This directory format, including `<username>`, copies across to the destination bucket, a file uploaded as above arrives here:

-`<destination-bucket>/<username>/<file>`

 ### Specify Destination Bucket Prefix

-Once connected to the ingestion service the user can specify the destination prefix structure when uploading with the `put` command:
+The directory format, including `<username>`, copies across to the destination bucket.
+However, once connected to the ingestion service, the user can specify the destination prefix structure when uploading with the `put` command:

 ```bash
 sftp> put <local/file/path> <destination/file/path>